myracheng/papers/writeups/SonEtAl20.md

 ## empirical results
 - for RL, sample 5 trajectories. for IL, sample 5 random and use the best one as decomposition
-- hyperparameter: number of subsets to divide the variables into, and how long to solve each problem
+- hyperparameter: number of subsets to divide the variables into (2-5), and how long to solve each problem
 - all variants significantly outperform Gurobi, much faster
 - imitation learning based are better than random and RL